Cambridge: Water sports

 The River Cam, which runs through the city centre, is used for boating.
 The university and its colleges are well known for rowing and the Cambridgeshire Rowing Association, formed in 1868, organises competitive rowing on the river outside of the university.
 Rowing clubs based in the city include City of Cambridge RC, Cambridge '99 RC, Cantabrigian RC and Rob Roy BC.
+Cambridge Swimming Club, Cambridge Dive team and City of Cambridge Water Polo Club are all based at Parkside Swimming Pool.

+Punting

 Parts of the Cam are used for recreational punting, a type of boating in which the craft is propelled by pushing against the river bed with a quant pole.

-Cambridge Swimming Club, Cambridge Dive team and City of Cambridge Water Polo Club are all based at Parkside Swimming Pool.
+Many views of the popular Cambridge 'backs' are only accessible via a punt.
+These flat-bottomed boats come in two sizes; punts that seat 6 people with a 7th 'driving' - these are typically the punts used for self-hire.
+And a larger punt - known as a 'ferry' that seats 12 with a professional chauffeur propelling.
+These are typically used by commercial operators serving the tourist industry in Cambridge.

 Parkour/freerunning

-Home and training ground to many influential traceurs, Cambridge is well known for its vibrant, and at times high-profile, parkour and freerunning scene.
+Cambridge is home to several traceurs, it is known for its active and historically influential parkour and freerunning community.

 Other sports

 Cambridge is home to two real tennis courts (out of about 50 in the world) at Cambridge University Real Tennis Club.
 Cambridgeshire Cats play American football at Coldham's Common.
 Cambridge Royals are members of the British Baseball Federation's Triple-A South Division.
 Cambridge has two cycling clubs: Team Cambridge and Cambridge Cycling Club.
 Cambridge & Coleridge Athletic Club is the city's track and field club, based at the University of Cambridge's Wilberforce Road track.
 Cambridge Triathlon Club is based at Impington Village College.

 Cambridge Handball Club compete in the men's England Handball National Super 8 League and the women's England Handball National Super 7 League.
 There are three field hockey clubs; Cambridge City Hockey Club, Cambridge South Hockey Club and Cambridge Nomads.

 The city is also represented in polo by Cambridge Polo Club, based in Barton, just outside the city.
 The Romsey Town Rollerbillies play roller derby in Cambridge.
 Cambridge Parnells GAA represent the area in Gaelic football, playing out of Coldham's Common and participating in the Hertfordshire GAA Championship.
 Speedway racing was formerly staged at a greyhound stadium in Coldhams Lane.